Information about Phenindione

-Phenindione is used for preventing and dissolving blood clots present in the arteries and veins of legs, lungs, brain or heart.
+Phenindione is used for deep vein thrombosis, pulmonary embolism and stroke prevention.
+It prevents the formation of blood clots in the legs, lungs, brain or heart.

-How it works
+How phenindione works

-Common side effects
+Common side effects of phenindione

 - ₹19Biological E Ltd1 variant(s)

 - Avoid making sudden major changes to your diet during treatment with this medicine.

 - Do not consume alcohol while taking Phenindione as this may increase its side effects.